FamilyKeeper vs. Bark 2026: Simple Parental Controls or Full Protection?

 Bark also offers screen time management and location tracking.
 Because of its compatibility and pairing with an unlimited number of devices, it provides significant coverage for families with multiple children.

-Bark isn’t without drawbacks though.
-While it accommodates a lot and has all the bells and whistles, it struggles to send alerts in real-time.
+Bark isn’t without drawbacks, though.
+While it accommodates a lot and has all the bells and whistles, it struggles to send real-time alerts.
 In some cases, alerts can be delayed by several hours.

 Bark is rather resource-heavy, too, which can drain battery life and slow down older devices.
-We found that the app focuses mainly on alerting parents to flagged content rather than providing real-time surveillance.
+We found that the app primarily alerts parents to flagged content rather than providing real-time surveillance.

 Pros